East Hartford Connecticut

 During its restoration, spirits offered hands-on help for their forever home.

-This lovingly restored, 1761 home is the centerpiece of the East Hartford Historical Society’s collection of three historic buildings, found in the East Hartford Historical Society’s Martin Park: the Goodwin Schoolhouse, Makens Bemont House, and Burnham Blacksmith Shop.
+This lovingly restored, 1761 home is the centerpiece of the East Hartford Historical Society’s collection of three historic buildings, found in the East Hartford Historical Society’s Martin Park: the Goodwin Schoolhouse, Makens Bemont House, and the Burnham Blacksmith Shop.
 The Makens Bemont House is built in the traditional pre-Revolutionary home style, characterized “by its gambrel roof, vaulted dormer windows and central chimney.”

 HISTORY OF MANIFESTATIONS